Compression socks are designed to provide support to your legs and feet while also helping to reduce swelling.

 Considerations When Using Compression Socks

-If you’re experiencing chronic or severe swelling, be sure to talk with a medical professional before using compression socks as part of your recovery plan.
+If you’re experiencing chronic or severe swelling, be sure to talk with a medical professional before using them as part of your recovery plan.

 Compression stockings are designed to help treat mild cases of edema (swelling) caused by poor blood circulation due to sitting too long or standing up too quickly after being seated for a while

 They shouldn’t be used as a primary treatment method for anything more serious than this type of simple injury-related edema.

 The most important thing is to figure out how they work for you and if they help you

 If you don’t know if compression socks will help your swollen legs, try some.

 If they don’t work for you, then don’t buy them again!

 There are many different brands and styles of socks to try out.
 Some people like ankle-highs; others prefer calf-highs.

 There are also various levels of pressure that can be applied to the legs with different types of stockings or socks.